Hacker772299/project2/README.md

 # New project

-the project was created from the vs code
+the project was created from the vs code it's hacker